Contact us as soon as you get a date to book your pre-tests.

 - Turning left and right onto major and minor roads

 - Road position

 - Compliance with traffic lights, road signs and markings

 - Turnabout (3 point turn)

 - Reverse round a corner

-The test ends when you are sitting back in the office hopefully being given good news.
+The test ends when you are sitting back in the office of the RSA test centre, hopefully being given good news.